glorborg/trademonkey-docs/docs-site/docs/lexicon/reconciliation-loop.md

 ---
 sidebar_position: 7
+slug: /lexicon/reconciliation-loop
 title: What Is the Reconciliation Loop in Trading?
-description: The reconciliation loop is a structured process that aligns a trader's planned intent, recorded execution behavior, and realized outcomes.
+description: The reconciliation loop aligns a trader's planned intent, recorded execution behavior, and realized outcomes to identify drift patterns and causes.
 keywords: [reconciliation loop, trading feedback, intent vs execution, trading psychology, behavioral alignment]
 ---

-# What Is the Reconciliation Loop in Trading?

 ![Diagram showing the reconciliation loop as a systematic comparison of intent, execution, and outcomes.](/img/lexicon/reconciliation-loop-diagram.png)